aaden04/aaden04/README.md

 <h2>😎 About Me</h2>

 <p>
-  I transitioned into software development from a background in customer service and technical support, where I honed my problem-solving skills and ability to communicate complex ideas clearly.
+  I transitioned into software development from a background in customer service and technical support, where I honed my problem solving skills and ability to communicate complex ideas clearly.
 That experience now fuels my approach to writing clean, maintainable code and building software that solves real-world problems.
 </p>

 <blockquote>
-  I'm driven by curiosity, a passion for continuous learning, and the goal of creating practical, user-focused solutions.
+  I'm driven by curiosity, a passion for continuous learning, and the goal of creating practical, user focused solutions.
 I enjoy working on diverse projects — from AI tools to full-stack applications — and thrive in collaborative, fast-moving environments.
 </blockquote>

 **My approach to development focuses on writing clear, efficient, and maintainable code.**